 - If you can avoid the trees left on the fairway with your tee shot, you’ll have a short iron to the green.
 The putt from back to front is slower than you think!

 - This par 3 will test your mid-iron skills.
-Like most holes on this course, long is wrong.
+Like all holes on this course, long is wrong.